DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 ### Withdrawing your application

 You can withdraw your application to your course(s) at any point, even after you’ve accepted an offer.

-Contact us at <becomingateacher@digital.education.gov.uk> if you need to do this.
+[Sign in to your account](/candidate/sign-in) and click ‘withdraw’ next to the course(s) you want to withdraw.
 We’ll let your training provider(s) know.

 ### Declaring that what you’ve said is true